 She shared stories of how the Fund has provided tools to educational entities to help them do what they already do best.

 MemCon17 attendees were able to stay focused on fitness, with daily morning yoga sessions and a Fund Run/Walk along Lady Bird Lake Tuesday morning.

 In addition to Hartford Steam Boiler and Scenario Learning, the following TASB entities were represented at the Showcase of TASB Services and Fund Vendors: BoardBook, BuyBoard, Facility Services, First Public, HR Services, and Special Education Solutions.

-If you're looking for even more highlights, you can view photos on the MemCon17 Flickr album and request session handouts.
+If you're looking for even more highlights, you can view photos on the MemCon17 Flickr album.
 Look for more information about Members' Conference on the Fund website.